Keep it moving

 1) be uncomfortable staying the same, or

-2) be uncomfortable leveling up
+2) be uncomfortable leveling up.

 1) be uncomfortable staying the same, or

-2) be uncomfortable leveling up
+2) be uncomfortable leveling up.

-Practice replacing frustration with curiosity
+Replace frustration with curiosity

-Why: It sounds annoying, but we can train ourselves to look at obstacles as opportunities.
+Okay it sounds annoying, but we can train ourselves to look at obstacles as opportunities.

 What’s a frustration you could look at with more curiosity?